Jeffrey Shuman

-Jeffrey Shuman (born 1962) is an American-French bank robber, dubbed "The Vaulter", considered to be one of Canada's most prolific bank robbers.
+Jeffrey Shuman (born July 1962) is an American-French bank robber, dubbed the "Reebok Bandit" and "The Vaulter", is considered to be one the most prolific bank robbers in the United States and Canada.
 In 1994, he pleaded guilty to robbing 14 banks in the United States, receiving a 12-year sentence, but was released in 2004, and fled the country while on parole.
 He then robbed 21 banks in Canada, before fleeing to France on his French passport.
 In 2016, he was extradited to Canada, and in 2017, was sentenced to 15 years in prison and ordered to pay back nearly $450,000 in restitution after pleading guilty to seven counts of robbery using a firearm.

 Early life

-Shuman was born in Los Angeles County, California, U.S. in 1962.
-He is a dual citizen of the United States and France, acquired through his maternal grandmother who immigrated to the United States from Southern France in 1946.
-After high school, he served in the U.S. Navy and studied fashion merchandising before working in the mortgage and banking field between 1985 and 1987.
-He moved to Miami, Florida in the early 1990s and worked as a land developer, living a lavish lifestyle despite having no sales for three years.
+Shuman was born in Los Angeles County, California, U.S. in July 1962.
+He is a dual citizen of the United States and France, acquired through his maternal grandmother who immigrated to the United States from Southern France in 1946 as a war bride.
+His mother Danielle would arrive to the United States with her mother as an infant.
+His father James was an American.
+When Danielle became pregnant in high school, she and James married, but shortly thereafter divorced.
+James soon after had his own issues with criminality, charged with burglary, forgery and possession with intent to sell.

-Bank robberies
+After high school, Shuman served in the US Navy and studied fashion merchandising before working in the mortgage business and land development between 1985 and 1987.
+In 1988, he unsuccessfully ran for US Congress as a libertarian, later moving to the Bahamas and England, before moving back to the United States, to Miami in 1992.

 United States

 Between 1992 and 1993, Shuman robbed over a dozen banks in Florida and Tennessee jumping over the counters and raiding the cash drawers.
+He was dubbed the "Reebok Bandit" by FBI agents because he wore tennis shoes during his heists.

+Arrest, incarceration and release

 In 1993, while driving in Alabama, he was stopped for speeding; officers searched the trunk of his rental car and found a trash bag with a police radio scanner, an air pistol, plastic gloves, maps of Florida, Alabama, Georgia and Tennessee and baseball caps under the spare tire.
-He only received a traffic citation, but within days, a warrant was issued for bank robbery and the FBI arrested him in Miami.
-In 1994, he pleaded guilty to robbing 14 banks, receiving a 12-year sentence, but was released in 2004.
-He fled the United States while on parole.
-He was dubbed the "Reebok Bandit" by FBI agents because he wore tennis shoes during his heists.
+He only received a traffic citation, but within days, a warrant was issued for bank robbery, and the FBI arrested him on July 24, 1993, as he returned his rental car in Miami.
+In April 1994, he pleaded guilty to robbing 14 banks, receiving a 12-year sentence.
+He married a woman named Claudia, but divorced five years later.

+In 2004, Shuman was released on parole.
+He fled to France while on parole.
+In 2006, he was arrested in French Guiana in possession of 1.5 kilograms of cocaine, but managed to avoid jail time, and one year after that, was convicted of drug trafficking, for which he spent 30 months in a French jail.